-Whether you’re about to graduate from high school and head off to college, or you’re an adult going back to school, now is the perfect time to pursue higher education in Oklahoma.
-The state is fiercely committed to higher education and helping residents earn their degrees.
+Whether you’re about to graduate from high school and head off to college or you’re an adult going back to school, online colleges in Oklahoma can potentially offer you the flexibility to earn your degree on your own schedule.

-To do this, they have focused on college readiness, transforming remediation, strengthening pathways to certificates and degrees, expanding adult degree completion efforts, and rewarding performance and completion.
-So far the state has made significant progress and surpassed benchmark goals.
+To do this, the state has focused on college readiness, transforming remediation, strengthening pathways to certificates and degrees, expanding adult degree completion efforts, and rewarding performance and completion.
+So far, the state has made significant progress and surpassed benchmark goals.

 Overview of Higher Education in Oklahoma